 For a more direct approach to grip issues there are Pen grips:

-Pen grips make or encourage hands and fingers to be in the correct position, there are 2 types available.
+Pen grips make or encourage hands and fingers to be in the correct position:

 It does not matter how they get there, as long as they do.
 Find their interest and work with them.
 I believe in learning through play by providing as many toys and activities that will give them the chance to develop skills at their own pace in a fun way.